Sean has been in the industry of gardening and landscaping since 2006. He is also a certified arborist that specializes in plant health.

-The Croton plant requires moderate to bright light, so keep the plant within 3 - 5 feet of a window receiving sunlight.
+The croton plant requires moderate to bright light, so keep the plant within three to five feet of a window receiving sunlight.
 East and west windows are usually suitable locations to place croton.
 The leaves of croton should be erect and reaching towards the light.
 The more sunlight it receives, the more vivid the foliage becomes.
 Those who live in tropical and semitropical regions have the fortune of planting these colorful plants outside without the fear of frost and cold winters.

 Temperatures for Croton

 Croton require somewhat heavy watering due to their tropical nature.
 The soil should remain slightly moist at all times and not be allowed to completely dry out.
-Croton will wilt when dry, and repeated wilting is detrimental to the health of croton.
+Croton will wilt when dry, and repeated wilting is detrimental to its health.

 When to Water